ADlead/StyleTransfer/readme.txt

-First preparing content pictures and style pictures as theirs size as 224*224
+First preparing content pictures and style pictures with theirs size as 224*224.

 Set photos in directory "data".